 After disabling this option, check if the printing issues are resolved.

-- Open Devices and Printers section.
-For more information on how to do that be sure to check Solution 4.
+- Open the Printers & scanners section.
+For more information on how to do that be sure to check Solution 5.

-- When Devices and Printers window opens, select your printer and choose Print server properties from the menu on the top.
+- When the Printers & scanners window opens, select your printer and choose Manage.

 - Go to Advanced tab and uncheck Show informational notifications for local printers and Show informational notifications for network printers.

-- After that, select Apply and OK to save changes.
+- After that, select Apply and OK to save the changes.

 We’re not sure if this method completely fixes the problem, but few users reported that it works for them, so feel free to try it out.